 - Make a local currency domestic transfer for the requested amount to the provider's bank account in your country

 - Once your funds are received by the provider the converted DKK amount will be transfered to the recipient account you specify in Denmark.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Danish krone deposited into the recipient bank account in Denmark and less margins and fees kept by the banks!
+Use our Send to DKK calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Danish krone deposited into the recipient bank account and less margins and fees kept by the banks!